Equi-RO: A 4D mmWave Radar Odometry via Equivariant Networks: Experiments

 We also visualize the trajectories generated by each ablated variant across different splits in Fig.~\ref{Fig:ablation}.
 These trajectories demonstrate that the full Equi-RO model consistently achieves the best performance.
-All three ablated variants show notable performance degradation, particularly in scenarios involving large rotations.
-The NEN variant, which discards equivariant network design, exhibits the worst results across most splits, underscoring the critical importance of equivariant architecture in our framework.
+All five ablated variants show notable performance degradation.
+The variant II, which discards equivariant network design, exhibits the worst results across most splits, underscoring the critical importance of equivariant architecture in our framework.

+As shown in Fig.~\ref{Fig:trend}, we compare the per-frame average translation and rotation errors of the Equi-RO method with the no invariant velocity compensation variant I across different dynamic-point ratios.
+As the ratio of dynamic points increases, the errors of the variant I consistently grow, while the full method remains relatively stable.
+This demonstrates that compensated invariant Doppler features effectively improve robustness in dynamic scenes.